-The DHSS reported that during this reporting period, there were no changes in state policies or procedures relevant to budgeting and financing for the aged or the PD enrolled in the MO MFP program that would affect the transitioning of money from LTC institutions to community programs.
-During this reporting period, the DHSS did report an increase in the number of HCBS providers contracting with Medicaid.
+DHSS did report an increase in the number of HCBS providers contracting with Medicaid.
 This increases access to HCBS for all individuals in the aged and the PD populations in the state.
-On July 1, 2016, HCBS providers received a payment increase.
-This positively affects the aged and PD populations.
+HCBS providers have also received a payment increase.
+These changes positively affect the aged and PD populations.
 The DHSS continues to offer an Adult Day Care Waiver and as a service to the Aged and Disabled Waiver.
 As a result of the approval by CMS of a waiver amendment, the MO DDD is authorized to provide 8,500 slots under the Missouri Comprehensive Waiver.
 The Community Support Waiver authorizes an additional 1,575, slots to eligible individuals.

 The State of Missouri continues to anticipate a 4 percent increase in total Medicaid HCBS expenditures for each year of the demonstration program.
-For this reporting period, the State of Missouri continued to make increases in the amount of expenditures for total HCBS Medicaid expenditures (federal and state funds) for all Medicaid recipients.
+For this reporting period, the State of Missouri continued to make increases in funding for total HCBS Medicaid expenditures (federal and state funds) for all Medicaid recipients.
 This includes, but is not limited to, MFP participants (See Table 2a).